DevOptimal/SystemUtilities/README.md

 ## Features

-- Proxy implementations for various types of system resources, such as environment variables, files, and registry keys.
+- Interfaces to respresent various types of system resources, such as environment variables, files, and registry keys.
+- Mock implementations of these system resources for testing.

 ## Documentation